builders-garden/safe-proposal-frame/README.md

 # Safe Frame

-Farcaster Frame integrating Safe.# safe-proposal-frame
-# safe-proposal-frame
+Farcaster Frame allowing users to vote on a Safe proposal from a Frame.